 Trying to avoid repetitive stress disorder?
 Use your keyboard and mouse properly.
 Make sure you’re doing the following steps as you type or click:

 - Keep your upper arms close to your body.

 - Keep your hands at elbow level or lower them a bit.

 Keyboard shortcuts can also save you from a repetitive injury.
-With these shortcuts, you won’t have to use your mouse all the time.
-You can even adjust your mouse’s sensitivity for a lighter touch.
-Or if you’re ambidextrous, try using your mouse with your other hand.
+With these shortcuts, you won’t have to use your mouse all the time, and you can adjust your mouse’s sensitivity for a lighter touch to accommodate your body’s needs.
+Or, if you’re ambidextrous, try using your mouse with your other hand.

 Keep Essential Items Close